jmelnick101/AlentiginosusRhizobia/README.md

 This was tested in R using 2 different packages to compare their conclusions: the `mantel.test` function of "ape" and the `mantel.rtest` function of "ade4".
 Note that the former takes the data as matrices while the latter takes dist objects.

+Make sure that your input matrices are in the same order and have the same names for each entry.
+For some reason, the geographic distance matrix produced by GeographicDistanceMatrixGenerator listed 43U_bin.1 and 43U_bin.2 as having a distance of NaN instead of 0.00, so that had to be manually edited.

 See the file `makeMantel.R`.

 # Annotation: